From BR Bullpen

 A basketball, baseball and football player in high school, Rajai Davis focused on baseball in college.
-He was drafted in the 38th round of the 2001 amateur draft by the Pittsburgh Pirates.
+A well-rounded athlete whose biggest asset is his speed, he was drafted in the 38th round of the 2001 amateur draft by the Pittsburgh Pirates.
 Davis was signed by scout Charlie Sullivan and made his pro debut that summer.
 Originally a second baseman out of school, he was converted to the outfield.
 He hit .262/.364/.274 for the GCL Pirates that year with 11 steals in 14 tries.
 He also went 1 for 12 with two walks for the Williamsport Crosscutters.
 In 2002, Rajai returned to the lowest level, going at a .384/.436/.554 clip for the GCL Pirates with 24 steals in 30 tries.
 He was 0 for 4 with Williamsport and 6 for 14 with 6 walks for the Hickory Crawdads.
 An off-year may have knocked him out of baseball but instead he dominated that season.
 Davis led the Gulf Coast League in batting average, OBP, hits (86), at-bats (224), total bases (124) and extra-base hits (25, tied for the lead with Joey Votto).
 He was one point behind the slugging leader, Hanley Ramirez.
 He made the GCL All-Star team, but at 21 was old for the level and did not make Baseball America's list of the league's top 20 prospects.
 The league did not pick an MVP but Topps named him the GCL Player of the Year.

 In 2003, Rajai batted .305/.383/.416 for Hickory, stealing 40 in 53 tries and scoring 84 runs.
 He was seventh in the South Atlantic League in average and made the All-Star team as a utility outfielder.
 2004 was more of the same - .314/.388/.424 for the Lynchburg Hillcats with 91 runs and 57 steals in 72 tries.
 Davis won another batting title, edging Lynchburg teammate and MVP Brad Eldred by four points.
 Davis also stole the most bases in the league, scored the most runs and accumulated the most hits (160).
 He made his third straight All-Star team.
 He was named the #18 prospect in the league and the fastest baserunner according to BA.
 He stopped switch-hitting that year, going solely to the right side.